CRamsan/coroutine-rx-performance/README.md

 hit as the tasks hit the limit on number of concurrent threads.
 But this performance hit is, in my opinion, a trade-off I am willing to take to be able to reduce the memory footprint of the application I work on.
 At the end of the day, different tools will work for different tasks, so it will be up to you to decide which tool fits your needs.
+I know for me, I will continue to recommend Coroutines as my preferred solution for asynchronous tasks.

 ### Final words

 This work was inspired on the need to understand the trade-off between RxJava and Coroutines.
 I am way more familiar with Coroutines than with RxJava, but I tried to do a good job at finding a good implementation that was roughly equivalent between the two libraries.

+I also know that there is RxJava3, but the code I was working on was based on RxJava2, hence the comparison here.
+Adding an RxJava3 implementation should not be too complicated.

 If you feel that there is a mistake on my methodology, or I there is a mistake, please let me know so it can be addressed.
 You can contact@cramsan.com or at twitter at @cramsan_dev.